Without Love (Dina Carroll song)

 "Without Love" is a song by English singer Dina Carroll, released as a standalone single on 12 July 1999.
 Produced by Alastair Johnson and Laurence Nelson, it, along with a host of remixes to suit all sections of the club scene, re-established her place in the UK music scene, reaching number 13 on the UK Singles Chart.
-The music video sees Carroll, dressed in black, performing with 10 dancers against a white backdrop.
+The music video shows Carroll, dressed in black, performing with 10 dancers against a white backdrop.